FSU gets 2 blue-chip commits — what does it mean for Seminoles football?

 David Stout, Tim Alumbaugh, Josh Pick

-The only FSU recruiting-specific podcast on the beat, our recruiting expert trio analyzes recruits, signees, and prospects from the current recruiting class to the years ahead.
+The only FSU recruiting-specific podcast on the beat, our recruiting team analyzes recruits, signees, and prospects from the current recruiting class to the years ahead.

 (6/16/22): Recapping a trio of commits and Tae Woody’s addition to the roster